anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ### Request Artifact: cACert-Request (cACert-Req)

-To support Registrar-Agents requesting a signature wrapped CA certificate(s) object, a new endpoint for BRSKI-PRM is defined on the registrar: "/.well-known/brski/wrappedcacerts"
+To support Registrar-Agents requesting a signature-wrapped CA certificate(s) object, a new endpoint for BRSKI-PRM is defined on the registrar: `/.well-known/brski/wrappedcacerts`

 The Registrar-Agent SHALL requests the EST CA trust anchor database information (in form of CA certificates) by HTTP GET.